galaxyproject/galaxy-hub/content/news/2024-11-27-BioData2024/index.md

 ## **Final Thoughts**

 The Biological Data Science 2024 conference was an inspiring showcase of innovation and collaboration, and it was exciting to see Galaxy featured so prominently throughout the event.
 From talks about cutting-edge AI tools and cloud cost estimation to posters highlighting workflow improvements and cross-platform integration, the conference reinforced how Galaxy continues to support and drive impactful research.
 The energy and creativity of the community were inspiring, and we’re excited to see these ideas and collaborations shape the future of biological data science.
+Galaxy looks forward to participating again next year!